valberrie/rathammer/doc/start.md

 To create a brush entity, select entities and press ctrl+t.

 ### Cube draw
-When the cube draw tool is activated, a grid is drawn an z=0.
+When the cube draw tool is activated, a grid is drawn on z=0.
 Left click to start, left click again to finish the cube.
 A red and gray outline of the cube is drawn and you can resize it by left clicking and dragging on a face.
 Commit the cube with right click.
 This preview is especially useful for the arch tool as you can resize the bounds and see how the archway will look before committing.

-To change the height of the grid hold q and aim at something in the world.
-Left click while holding q to set this as the new height.
+To change the z value of the grid hold q and aim at something in the world.
+Left click while holding q to set this as the new z.

 Pressing z and x move the grid up and down in grid increments.
 To change the primitive go to the tool tab in the inspector.